kagawerror/privacy.md/BuildRocks Privacy Policy.md

 0.3.6. with your consent in any other cases;

 0.3.7. if we believe disclosure is necessary or appropriate to protect the rights, property, or safety of the Company, our customers, or others.
+0.3.8.
+This app collects location data to enable Delivery Track Feature & Locate the current location of delivery even when the app is closed or not in use.
+This data is also used to provide support.

 9. Security of Data